nike-tombasov/BYOD-MVP5/docs/22_stress_tests.md

 Initial operator workflow:

-- run from a Windows developer/operator machine;
+- run from a Windows 10-11 developer/operator machine;
-- first from PyCharm/terminal using PowerShell `.ps1` helpers;
+- first from PyCharm/terminal using Go CLI + PowerShell `.ps1` helpers;
 - no Linux-first requirement;
 - no requirement for portable packaging in the first implementation;
 - portable one-folder package may be added after the tool is trusted;